LogtalkDotOrg/logtalk.org/_posts/2019-11-21-handling-missing-data.md

 ```

 Either way, each processing step, i.e. each filter looks into the input
-expected reference and, if a value is present, does its task.
+expected term and, if a value is present, does its task.
 If the value
-is missing, that it simply passes the reference to the next step.
+is missing, that it simply passes the expected term to the next step.
 But if
 for some reason a value is present but the task cannot be completed, it
-outputs an expected reference with that reason as the cause of the failure:
+outputs an expected term with that reason as the cause of the failure:
-Using as example the first filter:
+Using as example the first two filters:

 ```logtalk
 crop_to_cat -->